Struggling to come up with apartment marketing ideas?

-However, there is a long list of creative and innovative ideas to market your multifamily property, plus some tried and true tactics that have been effective for decades.
+However, there is a long list of creative and innovative ideas to market your multifamily community, plus some tried and true tactics that have been effective for decades.

 We’ve put together this amazing resource to help apartment marketers reach more renters.
 Below you’ll find a huge list of 40 apartment marketing ideas to grow your community.